dcheley/QSDL-Website/README.md

 # QSDL Website

-A simple website built to display information about Toronto's Queen Street Dart League.
+A website built to display information about Toronto's Queen Street Dart League.

+* Responsive design through Materialize and CSS (including dropdowns, side-nav and scrollspy).

+* Admin able to login and create/update/delete info about Teams, Bars and News Articles.

+* Paperclip gem allows admin to upload a picture for each Bar (displayed on the bars#index view).

+* Private navbar displaying extra tabs for backend links.

-* Contains several static pages rendered through a pages controller.
+* Several static pages rendered through a pages controller.

-* Able to create/update info about Teams and Bars.

-* Contains several links to QSDL social media and statistics sites.
+* Links to QSDL social media and statistics sites.

-* Styled with Materialize and CSS